xiaoxi-s/transformer/README.md

 1. The most important cause is: This is a encoder-decoder model.
 The loss function cannot be the same as Andrej's since the input already contains the target.
 Using the same loss function resulted in the duplicate token issue (the model produces many duplicate words following the previous word).
 2. The number of iterations is small.
 Because of the design that having output included in the input, the model converges very quickly.
 Instead of "analyzing" the sequential relationships within the text (to generate meaningful embedding as well as NN weights), the model just picks the last entered token and output that with the highest probability.
 3. The dimension of the embedding space (256) is smaller as compared to 384.
+4. This dataset is more difficult to learn.
+    1. The token type is twice large as that in Andrej's dataset.
+Combined with smaller embedding space, the performance is worse.
+(This dataset is coarse in that the start of play usually contains some titles and some other play metadata.
+So those extra tokens from metadata together with the sparse token from the 10% of the whole dataset make the task more difficult.)
+    2. This dataset has more formats.
+For example, each line of a character starts with five spaces.
+The model needs to learn the format as well.

 ## Improve the input

-Now the the model input are the same for both encoder and decoder.
-Started to see some reasonably formatted output.
+Now the the model input are the same for both encoder and decoder, so the input will not contain the output.
+Start to see some reasonably formatted output.
 Here is the iteration 12 model:

 ```
     her any tongue it me at to to as are yet these it